• Skip to primary navigation

 How to DIY white Christmas village houses

 I love the neutral white look of the homes and have learned a few tricks to stage them.
-A white-painted Christmas village helps match your Christmas decorations with your house decor (if you have white and neutral).
-These would go particularly well with white farmhouse decor!
+A white-painted modern Christmas village helps match your Christmas decorations with your house decor (if you have white and neutral).

 Table of contents